 This legendary book was first published in English in 1990.
 It has been re-translated and extensively revised, including material not found in the original translation.
+No wonder it is on our list of recommended books!
 It is Altshuller’s most popular book in Russia on how to become an inventor, and how to solve technical problems.
 The translator, Lev Shulyak, is himself an accomplished inventor, engineer and TRIZ expert.

 Why is it so hard to make lasting changes in our companies, in our communities, and in our own lives?